-Public investments in the built environment, including transportation facilities and public parks and open space, provide a framework for defining distinct neighborhood districts.
-Private investment in terms of the types and mix of uses, different building typologies and the resulting urban form in terms of parcel size, block size, street width, and streetscape design also help to define neighborhood identity, aesthetics and how each neighborhood district functions.
-Seven such districts exist in BelRed today, defined by key natural and built environment features.
+Public investments in the built environment including transportation facilities and public parks and open space provide a framework for defining distinct neighborhood districts.
+Private investment in terms of the types and mix of uses, different building typologies and the resulting urban form in terms of parcel size, block size, street width, and streetscape design also help to define, develop, and determine neighborhood identity, aesthetics, and function.
+Seven such districts exist in BelRed today defined by several key natural and built environment features.
 Whether they remain the same over time, however, will depend on their resilience and adaptability.